Rome

 When we asked expats and global nomads about their social experiences in Rome, they replied:

 "Expats, retirees and digital nomads living in Rome typically have an active social life.
 They often join local clubs and organizations, attend cultural events, and explore the city's many attractions.
 They also make friends with other expats, retirees and digital nomads, as well as locals, and often meet up for meals, drinks, and sightseeing.
-Rome is a vibrant city with plenty of opportunities to socialize, so expats, retirees and digital nomads can easily find ways to make friends and have fun," said an expat in Rome.
+Rome is a vibrant city with plenty of opportunities to socialize, so expats, retirees and digital nomads can easily find ways to make friends and have fun," remarked one expat in Rome.

 What advice to expats in Rome have about housing?